Current Water Protection Issues and Status:

 Issue Summary

-Runoff from University Avenue is impacting Dedham's drinking water and adjacent wetlands with salt contamination
+Runoff from University Avenue in Westwood is impacting Dedham's drinking water and adjacent wetlands with salt contamination

 Why It Matters